 Fifth Third Bank serves customers throughout the South and Midwest regions of the U.S. But when it comes to transferring money, does Fifth Third use different routing numbers in different regions?
 Keep reading to find out.

-Fifth Third Routing Number
+What Is Fifth Third Bank’s Routing Number?

-|Fifth Third Bank Routing Number|
+|Fifth Third Bank Routing Number By State|

 While many banks use only one routing number, Fifth Third uses multiple routing numbers to serve customers across different regions, which is not always the case for multi-regional banks.